rtbrick/bngblaster/docsrc/sources/install.rst

-There are also CPack files generated which allow to easily generate a Debian package by just executing `cpack` from the build directory.
+There are also CPack files generated which allow to easily generate a Debian package by just executing ``cpack`` from the build directory.

-It is also recommended to provide the GIT commit details to be included in the manually build the version as shown below:
+It is also recommended to provide the GIT commit details to be included when manually building the version, as shown below:

 .. code-block:: none